GMLC-TDC/HELICS/docs/introduction/original_specification.md

 ### Higher-level Simulator-Type-Specific API

-This Simulator-Type-Specific API builds on top of the raw application API described below to provide standardized convience functions for common use cases.
+This Simulator-Type-Specific API builds on top of the raw application API described below to provide standardized convenience functions for common use cases.

 **Power Flow Helpers**